feedback-to-code/SWE-bench/README.md

         <img alt="License" src="https://img.shields.io/badge/License-MIT-blue">
     </a>
 </p>

-EVAL

-on scorelab

-have this repo and cwa-server cloned in your home dir on scorelab side-by-side in this repo: `conda env create file=environement.yml` and activate the env.

-on cwa server repo run `gh repo set-default` and set our fork as default.

-in this repo go to `evaluation` dir. dvc pull the data

-run `python3 create_patchfiles.py`

 -----------------------
 Please refer our [website](http://swe-bench.github.io) for the public leaderboard and the [change log](https://github.com/princeton-nlp/SWE-bench/blob/master/CHANGELOG.md) for information on the latest updates to the SWE-bench benchmark.